UniversityofBrighton/2023-fair-multidimensional-media/episodes/uniform-resource-locators.Rmd

 [https://www.europeana.eu/en](https://www.europeana.eu/en).

 ## URL Paths
-Many webservers make use of the full URL path to send information to the server.
+Many web servers make use of the full URL path to send information to the server.
 A URL path usually specifies the location of the file or resource that the user wants to access in the server.